fkyprianou/deved-platform/content/blog/en/evolving-the-vonage-helpdesk-with-laravel-deepgram.md

 ChatGPT is a cutting-edge language model developed by [OpenAI](https://openai.com/), designed to engage in natural language conversations with users.
 As an AI-based assistant, ChatGPT can provide information, answer questions, and assist with various tasks.
 It uses deep learning techniques to understand and generate human-like text, making the interactions feel more personalized.

 Yes, that paragraph was written by ChatGPT.
-But what you might not know is the company behind it, OpenAI, have [several other products](https://openai.com/product) that can all be accessed via. their API.
+But what you might not know is the company behind it, OpenAI, has [several other products](https://openai.com/product) that can all be accessed via. their API.
 One such product is [Whisper](https://platform.openai.com/docs/guides/speech-to-text), which we're going to use to transcribe what a customer says as a recorded message in response to a ticket entry from the Helpdesk app.

 ### Setting up the OpenAI API